alihusayni/tll-next/content/services/family-based-immigration.md

 ### Q:**How Can I Obtain A Green Card for My Family Members Through Sponsorship?**

-**A:** Family sponsorship offers a pathway to U.S. green cards for immediate relatives, including parents, spouses, siblings, and fiancé(e)s.
+**A:** Family sponsorship offers a pathway to U.S. green cards for immediate relatives, including parents, spouses, siblings, and fiancé.
 Each relationship type follows a distinct visa process, ultimately leading to permanent residency.
 Engaged couples have a specific fiancé visa that allows entry and marriage in the U.S. within 90 days.

 ### Q:**What Should I Consider Beyond The Basic Requirements When Applying For Family-Based Immigration?**